 In particular, when someone visits home or a private office, a cup of tea is required.
 In Egypt, tea has a nickname “duty” that shows serving tea as “duty” of the homeowner.

-17. Egyptian Pomegranate Juice/Shake
+17. Egyptian Pomegranate Juice or Shake

 Pomegranate is a delicious fruit that originated from the Middle East, Central Asia, and India.
 Nowadays, it appears in many parts of the world.
 People started planting it at the beginning of the 5th Millenium BC.